corlanmcd/corlanmcd.github.io/_posts/2015-10-04-pointers-intro.md

 Instead, without pointers and references, you’d have to write the following:

-Without pointers and references, you’d have to write something like this:
+Without pointers and references, you’d have to write:

 {% highlight cpp %}
 int add_one(int num)